emnify/product-docs/docs/services/user-management.md

 1. Admin (has access to all services and user management)
 1. Observer (has access to limited services)
-1. User (has access to limited services)
+1. User (has access to all services)

 You can view and edit these roles on the [**Employees** page](https://portal.emnify.com/organisation-settings/users) under your **Organization settings**.